CAL Department of Comparative Cultural Studies

 Student Learning Outcomes

-• the ability to identify works of art and architecture
+• Identify works of art and architecture.

 Details Accordion Closed